cherrytwist/cherrytwist/docs/technical-design.md

 There is already a demonstrator to illustrate the power of this approach, and how it can be integrated with SSI / VCs.

 For this scenario the following was demonstrated:
-* An Agent acting on behalf of a Challenge issued a VC for "LifecycleStateManagement" to a particular User
+* An Agent acting on behalf of a Subspace issued a VC for "LifecycleStateManagement" to a particular User
 * The Agent acting on behalf of the User then stores that VC into its digital wallet (SSI)
-* The logic for the Lifecycle for the Challenge was updated to include a new guard that was executed on all state transitions for a Challenge Lifecycle.
+* The logic for the Lifecycle for the Subspace was updated to include a new guard that was executed on all state transitions for a Subspace Lifecycle.
-* The new guard specified that only Agents with an assigned VC of the above type and tied to the particular Challenge were allowed to update the Challenge state.
+* The new guard specified that only Agents with an assigned VC of the above type and tied to the particular Subspace were allowed to update the Subspace state.

 # Communications
 The Alkemio Platform supports communications in the following way: